awez/amirrajan.github.com/a-dark-room/index.md

 **Aug 2, 2013: Had to Take Another Break**

 Development on A Dark Room started to slow down a bit (I hit a bit of a low point in motivation).
 Combat was working at a cursory level... mostly just animations.
-The battle sequence was pretty much a real time game with a timer running at 10 frames per second.
+The battle sequence was pretty much a real time game with a timer running at 10 frames per second...
 I was making a real time game using Cocoa controls as opposed to sprites and a canvas... kind of felt weird about that.
 But it worked.

 5 days on and off to work through the loot screen (the screen that came up after you won a battle).
 Pixel pushing labels and buttons.
 At this point I dread any kind of UI work in iOS.

 **Aug 13, 2013: Another Realization That I Was Becoming a Better Developer**

 I was scheduled to speak at Austin Code Camp.
 I was going to do a presentation on an array of front end JavaScript frameworks.
 I spent the next few days working on the presentation and spent some time preparing a lighting talk about how you could use VIM for C# development.
 I also helped one of my friends (Chris Holt), prepare for his presentation on F#.
-Here I am, 4 months into my "sabbatical".
-Every day, gaining proficiency with C#/F#, JavaScript, Objective C, Ruby, VIM, Visual Studio, and XCode.
+Here I am, 4 months into my sabbatical.
+Continually gaining proficiency with C#/F#, JavaScript, Objective C, Ruby, VIM, Visual Studio, and XCode.

 **Aug 25, 2013: Taking a Break to Scratch a NodeJS Itch**